Wednesday, May 30, 2018

 On May 28, 1918, Signal Corps cameraman Edward R. Trabold went over the top with the 1st Division of the American Expeditionary Force, taking combat pictures of American soldiers in action at Cantigny.
 The battle of Cantigny is best remembered now as the first major American offensive of World War I.

 Photographic unit of the 6th Division, A.E.F, 1919.
 Trabold with his Graflex camera is in the middle.
-Photograph from the National Archives, courtesy Harry B. Kidd
+Colorized photograph from the National Archives, courtesy Harry B. Kidd

 Link to high res image